 The first bridge over the mighty Spey, mother river of whisky, was built at Newtonmore in 1765 for the powerful Duke of Gordon.

 Stag's Breath Liqueur went into production in 1989 following a research development partnership between Meikles of Scotland Limited and Heriot Watt University, Edinburgh.
 Blended from the finest Speyside Whiskies and fermented comb honey, Stag's Breath is properly defined as a liqueur but in taste terms can be placed in a niche of its very own.
 Stag's Breath Liqueur is available in a variety of eye-catching bottles and gift packs.
-The style is 'in the manner of' Charles Rennie Mackintosh, the world famous Glasgow architect of the 1900's, reworked for the 90's by Chico Ramos of the top Scottish design shop Shaw Design.
+The style is 'in the manner of' Charles Rennie Mackintosh, the world famous Glasgow architect of the 1900's, reworked for the 90's by Chico Ramos of the top Scottish design shop Shaw Design.and following the link:

 Lower in alchohol strength than straight whisky; with less 'bite' than the other comparable Scottish liqueurs, it is light and dry with a distinctive musky nose and an overtaste of the waxy comb of the honey.